-As required by 10 CFR 73.54 Entergy has submitted a cyber security plan for NRC review and approval for PNPS.
-The PNPS Cyber Security Plan does not require any plant modifications which affect the performance capability of the structures, systems, and components relied upon to mitigate the consequences of postulated accidents.
-The PNPS Cyber Security Plan does not alter accident analysis assumptions, add any initiators, or affect the function of plant systems or the manner in which systems are operated, maintained, modified, tested, or inspected.
-The PNPS Cyber Security Plan is designed to achieve high assurance that the systems within the scope of the 10 CFR 73.54 Rule are protected from cyber attacks and does not create the possibility of a new or different kind of accident from any accident previously evaluated.
+Part one of the proposed change is designed to achieve high assurance that the systems within the scope of the rule are protected from cyber attacks.
+The Plan itself does not require any plant modifications.
+However, the Plan does describe how plant modifications which involve digital computer systems are reviewed to provide high assurance of adequate protection against cyber attacks, up to and including the design basis threat defined in the rule.
+The proposed change does not alter the plant configuration, require new plant equipment to be installed, alter accident analysis assumptions, add any initiators, affect the function of plant systems, or affect the manner in which systems are operated.
+The first part of the proposed change is designed to achieve high assurance that the systems within the scope of the rule are protected from cyber attacks and does not create the possibility of a new or different kind of accident from any previously evaluated.

-The second part of the proposed change is an implementation schedule, and the third part adds a sentence to the existing operating license condition for Physical Protection.
-Both of these changes are administrative in nature and do not create the possibility of a new or different kind of accident from any accident previously evaluated.
+The second part of the proposed change is an implementation schedule.
+The third part adds a sentence to the existing FOL license condition 2.E for Physical Protection.
+Both of these changes are administrative and do not create the possibility of a new or different kind of accident from any previously evaluated.

-Therefore, the proposed change does not create the possibility of a new or different kind of accident from any accident previously evaluated.
+Therefore, the proposed change does not create the possibility of a new or different kind of accident from any previously evaluated.

-3. Does the proposed change involve a significant reduction in a margin of safety?
-Response: No.
+Criterion 3: The proposed change does not involve a significant reduction in a margin of safety